 While there are a lot of benefits, it does come with a large price tag.
 The Country Club Elite will set you back a few hundred dollars but could be well worth it to upgrade your golf simulator or launch monitor set up.

 This golf mat lets you have a true divot action.
 Compared to the standard golf mats it is two times denser which you can tell with every swing helps with shock absorption.
 One feature that we like about this mat is that you can also use real tees.
 It's so thick that you can stick a real tee in.
 When the mat originally came out, this was a true first of its kind.

-The authenticity of this mat cannot be beaten, however, as there is simply no other mat like it.
+The authenticity of this mat cannot be beaten.
+There is simply no other mat like it.
 The price maybe a little bit higher but trust us, this one is worth investing in.
 You can trust its durability, also thanks to the 3 year manufacturer warranty.
 They put their money where their mouth is.

 Truedays Golf Mat

 Best on a Budget

 On the complete opposite end of the price spectrum is our next golf mat, the Truedays Golf Mat.
 This hitting mat may be our cheapest today, costing even less than some golf balls.
 However, the price tag does not mean that this mat does not have some cool features.

-To start with how great this it is, let's take a look at its construction.
+To start let's take a look at its construction.
 It has a heavy-duty rubber back.
-This helps the golf mats from moving - which is something that is missing in some cheaper hitting mats.
-This is the perfect golf training aid for your home.
+This helps prevent the golf mats from moving - which is something that is missing in some of the other cheap hitting mats.

 Truedays Golf Mat is made of woven nylon turf and claims to withstand several thousands of your golf swings.
 It is one of the best golf practice mats for the backyard, indoors, or in smaller spaces thanks to its portability.